Percona-QA/pquery/README.md

 make: *** [all] Error 2
 ```

-Then simply copy the my_stacktrace.h file from the include directory of your source code copy to the basedirectory used, e.g.
+Then simply copy the my_stacktrace.h file from the include directory of your source code copy (i.e. WebScaleSQL's source code) to the basedirectory used, e.g.

   cp /<source_code_dir>/include/my_stacktrace.h /<basedir>/include/

-Please note that only the MySQL client library will be linked statically if STATIC_LIB is set, all other required libraries (AIO, SSL, etc) will be linked dynamically.

 # Can you give an easy build example using an extracted Percona Server tarball?
 ```